 As mentioned earlier, the α-hydrogen of the carbonyl group is highly acidic.
 Since enolate is also a strong base, enolate pulls out the protons bound to the α-carbon of propionaldehyde.
 As a result, enolate derived from propionaldehyde is also synthesized.

-- Reaction of acetaldehyde (enolate) with acetaldehyde
+- The reaction of acetaldehyde (enolate) with acetaldehyde

-- Reaction of acetaldehyde (enolate) with propionaldehyde
+- The reaction of acetaldehyde (enolate) with propionaldehyde

-- Reaction of propionaldehyde (enolate) with propionaldehyde
+- The reaction of propionaldehyde (enolate) with propionaldehyde

-- Reaction of propionaldehyde (enolate) with acetaldehyde
+- The reaction of propionaldehyde (enolate) with acetaldehyde

 Crossed Aldol Reaction Should Be Performed with a Compound Without α-Hydrogen